You must construct a slope or a retaining wall if you identify a difference in grade during the design process.

 It is sometimes difficult to pick the most suitable wall for a cut or cut/fill condition.
 The designer may not be able to evaluate factors that a contractor considers important, such as equipment availability or haul cost for excavated soil for MSE wall construction in a cut.
 In such instances, the designer may elect to include an alternate wall type in the plans so that the contractor can determine the most economical choice.

 When dissimilar wall types are included in the plans for a single wall, present the wall types as alternates so that the appropriate bid items may be included in each alternate.
 An MSE wall alternate in a cut must include an item for temporary shoring, whereas the tied-back alternate would not need a shoring item.
-See the following wall selection flow chart.
+Below is a wall selection flow chart.

 Carefully consider the location of retaining walls.
 The location of a wall can affect the wall quantity significantly.